VegiHarshitha58/Knowledge-Decay-Tracker/README.md

 │
 └── README.md

+---

  ## 📝 Usage Instructions

-Add technical knowledge items or tasks to track.
+ -Add technical knowledge items or tasks to track.

-Monitor retention over time across team members.
+ -Monitor retention over time across team members.

-Update data regularly to maintain accuracy and prevent knowledge gaps.
+ -Update data regularly to maintain accuracy and prevent knowledge gaps.

+---

 ## ⚡ Notes

-Prototype developed for Hack2Skill SuperHack 2025.
+ -Prototype developed for Hack2Skill SuperHack 2025.

-Backend runs locally using Flask.
+ -Backend runs locally using Flask.

-Frontend can be opened directly in the browser.
+ -Frontend can be opened directly in the browser.

-Full deployment requires a live hosting solution.
+ -Full deployment requires a live hosting solution.

+---

 ## 🎯 Future Enhancements

-Add user authentication for multiple team members
+ -Add user authentication for multiple team members

-Integrate a database for scalable storage and analytics
+ -Integrate a database for scalable storage and analytics

 Deploy a live web version accessible online for team-wide use